DDM-Lab/File_Download_ECC_Challenge/README.md

 - They should always know they can switch.
 The option to switch shouldn't appear only after the throttling has begun.

-- Right now, the control and treatment are not implemented(?)

 - Right now, when I switched, the download restarted in the new server, but I didn't lose progress by switching (I didn't start at zero after switching)

 - I would remove the option for the participant not to see the challenge data.
 They should always get to see it, and should say "no".

 - Right now, If I say I don't want to switch I can no longer decided to switch, but I should be able to switch

+- The control is super fast, it should be at the same rhythm as the treatment

 - Before switching, ask for confirmation (suggestion):